Dear Shareholders,

 Change in Composition of Board

-composition of Board of Directors:
+Board of Directors:

 Key Managerial Personnel

-There was no change in Key Managerial Personnel during the Financial
+There was no change in Key Managerial Personnel during the Financial Year ended 31

 27. DIRECTOR'S RESPONSIBILITY STATEMENT

-Pursuant to the requirement under Section 134 (5) of the Companies Act,
+Pursuant to the requirement under Section 134 (5) of the Companies Act, 2013, with

-2013, with respect to Directors Responsibilities Statement, it is hereby confirmed that:
+respect to Directors Responsibilities Statement, it is hereby confirmed that:

 a.
-In the preparation of the annual accounts for the financial year
+In the preparation of the annual accounts for the financial year ended 31st

-along with proper explanation relating to material departures.
+explanation relating to material departures, if any.

 b.
-The Directors have selected such accounting policies and applied
+The Directors have selected such accounting policies and applied them consistently

-them consistently and made judgments and estimates that were reasonable and prudent so as
+and made judgments and estimates that were reasonable and prudent so as to give a true and

-to give a true and fair view of the state of affairs of the Company at the end of the
+fair view of the state of affairs of the Company at the end of the financial year and of

-financial year and of the profit or loss of the Company for the year under review.
+the profit or loss of the Company for the year under review.

 c.
-The Directors had taken proper and sufficient care for the
+The Directors had taken proper and sufficient care for the maintenance of adequate

-maintenance of adequate accounting records in accordance with the provisions of the
+accounting records in accordance with the provisions of the Companies Act, 2013 for

-Companies Act, 2013 for safeguarding the assets of the Company and for preventing and
+safeguarding the assets of the Company and for preventing and detecting fraud and other

 d.
-The Directors had prepared the accounts for the financial year ended
+The Directors had prepared the accounts for the financial year ended 31st March,

-31st March, 2024 on a going concern basis.
+2025 on a going concern basis.

 e.
-The Directors had laid down internal financial controls to be
+The Directors had laid down internal financial controls to be followed by the

-followed by the Company and that such internal financial controls are adequate and were
+Company and that such internal financial controls are adequate and were operating

 effectively.